Canonical Correlation Forests: Background

-It was established by Ho \cite{ho1995random} that combining individual trees to form a decision forest can simultaneously improve predictive performance and provide regularization against over-fitting, with the need for pruning.
-In a forest, each tree is separately trained, with predictions based on a voting system across the ensemble.
+It was established by \cite{ho1995random} that combining individual trees to form a decision tree ensemble, or forest, can simultaneously improve predictive performance and provide regularization against overfitting without the need for pruning.
+In a forest, each tree is separately trained, with prediction based on averaging predictions from the individual trees, resulting in a predictor that typically outperforms any single constituent tree \citep{rokach2010ensemble}.
 As classical decision tree algorithms are deterministic procedures, such combination requires the introduction of probabilistic elements into the generative process to prevent identical trees.
-The random subspace method used by Ho (refined in a later paper \cite{ho1998subspace}) involves only searching splits along a randomly selected subset of the features at each node.
-Breiman \cite{breiman1996bagging} proposed the alternative scheme of bagging, in which each predictor is trained on a bootstrap sample of the original dataset.
-Breiman later combined these schemes to great effect in his popular random forest (RF) algorithm \cite{breiman2001random}.
-He also demonstrated that splitting along random linear combinations of features at each node can give small performance improvements over using a single feature.
+One possible approach, the random subspace method \citep{ho1995random,ho1998subspace}, involves only searching splits using a randomly selected subset of the features at each node.
+Bagging \citep{breiman1996bagging} instead trains each tree on a bootstrap sample of the original dataset.
+Arguably the most widely used decision tree ensemble approach, random forests (RFs) \citep{breiman2001random}, combines these randomization approaches, providing improved out-of-sample predictive performance to using either approach in isolation.